Top 10 Instant Counterspells in Magic: The Gathering (MTG)

 - Counter target spell unless its controller pays three mana

-- Return target creature to it's owner hand
+- Return target creature to its owner's hand

 - Draw a card